 The mood is set after a short assessment of the new client, or clients for group therapy, to figure out what treatment could work best for their issues, as well as their personal response to verbal and non-verbal communication.
 Stimuli can be varied, using props, pictures, dolls, scents, shapes and sounds similar to sensory rooms, and own initiative is welcome when it can be channelled towards constructively venting and possibly cleansing one’s system from subconscious ballast like anger or guilt, or at least coming to terms with issues like disability or loss, and even dealing with depression or body image disorders.

 “When I first meet someone set to undergo dramatherapy, I look past their issue, disorder, illness and find the healthy side of the person, in order to help them bring that health to the fore and thus identify and rationalise the problem,” Nyree explains.
 Sessions can be long and intense or short and casual: “In America, for instance, dramatherapists go around schools and remove the most active children from the classroom and deliver ten-fifteen-minute sessions of ‘rough-and-tumble play’, to blow off some steam in a safe controlled environment.”
 This system works wonders with autistic and ADHD children, she assures, but it can also be a welcome perk to sedentary classes as an outlet to bottled physical energy.
 In fact, Nyree hopes to start collective sessions for the autism spectrum as soon as this September, to top up her current individual ones with the added bonus of peer interaction.
+If you just got your kid’s ADHD diagnosis results, you may want to consider adding dramatherapy to their treatment.
 Visit https://www.northraleighpediatrics.com/adhd-add/ to know more about ADHD.

 Nyree says that intuitivism is an advantage in her job, but she is extensively and continuously trained to professionally facilitate any sessions and she is supervised by a senior dramatherapist in UK, especially with sessions that may see her doubling up as a ‘psychological punching ball’, which could in its turn take its toll on her own sanity: “I am indeed a therapist, but I am first and foremost a performer who encourages others to perform.
 I am like a blank canvas on which the clients can freely express their feelings in an active and pro-active manner, and this may have an impact on me as a human being, whether with empathy or negative emotions.
 I am constantly supervised and counselled, and when I get too involved in issues that resonate with my private life, I do attend therapy to untangle my own from the others.
 Also, I hold video conferences with colleagues from all over the world and we exchange ideas and experiences for what is still a developing practice.
 It is a profession that entails continuous education and research; in fact, I am soon travelling to Belgium for further training about trauma work.”